 - Magnesium encouraged healthy levels of Estrogen by supporting the liver’s COMT enzyme

-So What is Magnesium and Why Might I Need More of It?
+What is Magnesium?
+Why Might I Need More of It for Hormone Balance?

+Let’s discuss the role of magnesium in hormone regulation.
 Magnesium is an essential mineral.
 It plays a role in many of the body’s functions from regulating metabolism to providing energy and supporting muscle contraction.
-Here are five reasons why all women should make sure to get enough magnesium:
+Here are five reasons why all women should make sure to get enough:

 - Helps with PMS: Research has found that women who supplement with magnesium regularly experience less severe PMS symptoms, such as headaches, bloating and cramps.

-- Helps reduce stress: Magnesium helps reduce stress by modulating the body’s stress hormones, which can help women to relax more easily.
-Magnesium also helps protect against depression and anxiety.
+- Helps reduce stress: It helps reduce stress by modulating the body’s stress hormones, which can help women to relax more easily.
+It also helps protect against depression and anxiety.

-- Aids in digestion: Magnesium helps regulate digestion by controlling the contraction and relaxation of muscles in the digestive tract.
+- Aids in digestion: It helps regulate digestion by controlling the contraction and relaxation of muscles in the digestive tract.
 This basically helps your food move through your intestines more easily.

 - Spinach